zeroluck/docs/sources/integrate/openid-connect.md

     with localhost.
 This is suitable for a mobile app which cannot maintain the client secret between itself and the authorization server.

+* _Pre Authorization:_ The Gluu Server disables this option by default, but it is possible to allow the users to access any URL according to the Organization Policy by the Gluu Server administrator.

+* _Logo URI:_ The logo for the client application

+* _Client URI:_ The home page for the client

+* _Policy URI:_ The URI for the client policy

+* _Terms of Service URI:_ The conditions for the client

 * _Algorithm:_ oxAuth supports various types of signature and encryption algorithms for authorizing request parameter passing, ID token signature and encryption, signing return responses, Encrypt User Info Endpoints etc.

-It is a good practice to implement ID Token Signatures with the RSA SHA-256 algorithm (algorithm value RS256).
+**Note:** It is a good practice to implement ID Token Signatures with the RSA SHA-256 algorithm (algorithm value RS256).
 Additionally, oxAuth also supports other algorithms that are listed below.

-_Signature Algorithms:_ HS256, HS384, HS512, RS256, RS384, RS512, ES256, ES384, ES512.
+_Available Signature Algorithms:_ HS256, HS384, HS512, RS256, RS384, RS512, ES256, ES384, ES512.

 _Encryption, Key Encryption Algorithms:_ RSA1_5, RSA-OAEP, A128KW, A256KW.

 _Block Encryption Algorithms:_ A128CBC+HS256, A256CBC+HS612, A128GCM, A256GCM,

-* _Pre Authorization:_ The Gluu Server disables this option by default, but it is possible to allow the users to access any URL according to the Organization Policy by the Gluu Server administrator.

 * _Redirect URI:_ The uri for native or web app can be added using this feature.
 ![RedirectURI](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_adduri.png)